12 Things Every Woman Should Know About Her Period

 Your periods may get worse during perimenopause

-Before they stop altogether, your periods will likely get longer and heavier (oh, joy), suggests a 2014 University of Michigan study.
-When researchers tracked more than 1,300 women between the ages of 42 and 52, they found that 91 percent reported that their period occasionally lasted at least 10 days, 88 percent reported frequent spotting, and nearly 78 percent recorded at least three days of heavy flow.
+Before they stop altogether when you reach menopause (the average age is 52), your periods will likely get longer and heavier, suggests a 2014 University of Michigan study.
+When researchers tracked more than 1,300 women between the ages of 42 and 52, they found that 91% reported their period occasionally lasted at least 10 days, 88% reported frequent spotting, and nearly 78% recorded at least three days of heavy flow.

 Natural PMS remedies may help